FrankSiyli/micropython/esp32/dfplayer/dfplayer_without_library/stage_8_battery_level/readme.md

 Used battery: 18650 Li-ion

-I choose 100K resistors for the voltage devider on pin 5.
+I used 100K resistors for the voltage devider on pin 5.

 Check your voltage with a multimeter and adjust the +0.34 from: voltage = adc*value * (3.3 / 4095) \*2 + 0.34